Home Health Guidance

 - While waiting for test results, practice good hygiene and social distancing.
 Wear a face covering, face mask, or respirator and other personal protective equipment (PPE) as appropriate for your job.

-- After sampling, Sedgwick County Health Department staff will contact you with your results within one week.
+- After sampling, SCHD staff will contact you with your results within one week.

 - If you have symptoms AND